zachmccabe/zachmccabe.github.io/just-ask.md

 Day-to-day, cultural context isn't complicated.
 It is so obvious you take it for granted, and so it is hard to see.

 When you're working across cultures or languages it's important to think about *how* you ask questions.
-(One of my favorite books on this is Erin Meyer's "The Culture Map."
+(One of my favorites on this is Erin Meyer's book, The Culture Map.
 It's well-written, practical and a great starting point for learning more about cross-cultural communication at work.)

 Your cultural background underpins your personal communication style.<sup><a id="ref-1" href="#note-1" alt="footnote">1</a></sup> You get input and feedback for what works starting when you're a baby.
 By the time you're grown, you make inferences about a person's intentions, based in part on the way that person talks to you.
 You make day-to-day assumptions about how their communication habits "must" reflect a person's moral character, reliability, whatever.<sup><a id="ref-2" href="#note-2" alt="footnote">2</a></sup>